RebelGuy/chat-mate/projects/server/readme.md

 For example, instead of allowing getting the experience for only a specific user and thus forcing multiple queries to get the experience of multiple users, write the store method in such a way that only a single query is required to get the experience of multiple users.
 Due to limitations with the Prisma ORM capabilities, this may require the use of raw SQL queries.

+## Emojis
+Some emojis on Youtube (and Twitch) are sent as unicode characters instead of images.
+Normally this would be fine, but this means that the Client will struggle to render all text.
+We analyse all text messages and break them up into emoji objects, where appropriate.
+We get this data in the form of a so-called emoji map from the same source as Youtube, and, in fact, the matching algorithm is straight up stolen from Youtube.
+The map is optional and can be downloaded via the `yarn workspace server download-emoji-map` command.
+The generated JSON file should be placed in the `./data` folder.

 # API Endpoints
 Use the API endpoints to communicate with the server while it is running.
 The local API base URL is `http://localhost:3010/api`.